 CityLogic is an image-heavy theme that’s a shortcut to providing a good user experience to your website visitors.
 In this free WordPress theme, you’ll get a ready-to-use homepage layout, several grid layouts, and a photography section that’s great for everyone, from food bloggers to law firms.

 CityLogic also supports custom CSS, so if you want to make new navigation menus, search bars, accent colors, or social media integrations, there won’t be anything in your way.

-For a masonry layout that has sensible accent colors, an effective block editor, and a price tag of zero, Conica is a powerful free WordPress theme.
+For a masonry layout with sensible accent colors, an influential block editor, and a price tag of zero, Conica is a powerful free WordPress theme.

 When you use Conica for blogs, you’ll get a theme free for WordPress, several custom logo options, and a zesty front page.

 If you want a horizontal WordPress website blog theme, Panoramic might be right up your alley.
 Panoramic lacks a featured images section, but it does have a handful of different post formats, color schemes, and other customization options.

 When you use Panoramic, you’ll also get one of the best free WordPress customer support systems, so make sure to appreciate the help you have access to.